April 11, 2026

 Every company has the same problem.
 Someone joins a project and asks “who’s worked on this before?”
 Someone evaluates a new tool and asks “does anyone have experience with it?”
 Someone inherits a codebase and asks “what tech stack did we use here?”
 These questions have answers.
 Those answers live somewhere.
 They just don’t live anywhere anyone can find them without pinging three people on Slack.

 I built an internal AI assistant to fix this.
 It plugs into our existing tools - documentation, project management, Slack archives, meeting notes - and gives employees a single place to ask.
 No ticket, no DM, no waiting.
 Ask a question, get an answer with sources.
-This post is about what I learned building it: specifically when RAG works well, when it doesn’t, how MCP picks up where RAG leaves off, and what it actually takes to make the whole thing produce answers worth trusting.
+This post is about what I learned building it.

 RAG vs MCP architecture diagram

-RAG: right tool for knowledge that doesn’t change often
+RAG is the right tool for knowledge that doesn’t change frequently

-RAG - Retrieval-Augmented Generation - converts your documents into vector embeddings stored in a vector database.
+RAG (Retrieval-Augmented Generation) - converts your documents into vector embeddings stored in a vector database.
 When a user asks a question, it gets embedded too, and the database returns the most semantically similar chunks.
-Those chunks get passed to the AI model as context.
-The model answers based on what it retrieved, not just what it was trained on.
+Those chunks get passed to the model as context, and the model answers from what it retrieved rather than from training data alone.

 The key word is semantically.
 RAG doesn’t do keyword matching.
 “Who handled the checkout integration?” will surface a Slack thread that says “payments module, let me know if you have questions” - because the embeddings understand they’re about the same thing.
-This is what makes it powerful for company knowledge.
+That’s what makes it useful for company knowledge.

 For this project, the knowledge base pulls from a company wiki, Slack channel archives, project management tasks and docs, and meeting transcripts.
 A question like “who worked on the Shopify integration?” returns names from task history and Slack threads that would take 20 minutes to find manually.
-“What framework did we use for X?” pulls the answer from a documentation page or project thread.
-Questions that previously went to a manager now get answered in seconds.
+Questions that used to require a manager now get answered in seconds.

-We built this on top of OpenAI’s Responses API with their native vector store for embeddings and retrieval.
+We built this on top of OpenAI’s Responses API with their native vector store.
 The vector store handles incremental file syncing and chunking; the Responses API lets us attach both the vector store and MCP tools to a single model call, with the model deciding at inference time which to use.
-The setup is relatively lean - no separate orchestration layer needed.
+Relatively lean setup - no separate orchestration layer.

 The other thing RAG gets right: it forces answers to be grounded.
-The model can’t just make things up - it has to work from the retrieved context.
+The model has to work from the retrieved context.
 When sources are shown alongside the answer, users can verify.
-That transparency builds trust faster than anything else.
+That transparency does more for trust than anything else in the system.

 Where RAG breaks down

-RAG has one fundamental assumption baked in: the data was current when you embedded it.
+RAG has one assumption baked in: the data was current when you embedded it.

-Old information is the silent killer for these systems.
+The sneakier issue is staleness.
 A Slack thread from two years ago saying “we use Framework X for this” will surface even if you migrated away from it last quarter.
 The model retrieves it because it’s semantically relevant, not because it’s current.
-You can add timestamps to your chunks and tell the model to prefer recent sources, but it’s a patch, not a fix.
+You can add timestamps and tell the model to prefer recent sources, but that’s a patch.

 RAG also has no mechanism to know what it doesn’t know.
-If a question has no good sources in the vector store, most models will attempt an answer anyway using general training knowledge.
-That answer may sound reasonable and be completely wrong for your company’s context.
-A well-crafted system prompt can push back on this, but it remains a weak point.
+When there’s no good source, most models will attempt an answer anyway from general training knowledge.
+It’ll sound reasonable.
+It may be completely wrong for your company’s context.
+You can address this in the system prompt, but it remains a weak point.

 MCP - Model Context Protocol - is an open standard that lets AI models call external tools at inference time.
 Instead of searching pre-embedded snapshots, the model queries live systems directly when it needs to.

-The architectural difference matters.
 With RAG, you pre-process data into embeddings before any question is asked.
-With MCP, there’s no pre-processing at all - the model decides during a conversation that it needs to check a live source, calls the tool, gets the result, and incorporates it into the response.
+With MCP, there’s no pre-processing - the model decides during a conversation that it needs to check something, calls the tool, gets the result, and incorporates it.
 The data is always current because it’s fetched on demand.

-MCP also doesn’t require your data to be unstructured text.
+MCP also doesn’t require unstructured text.
 RAG needs text to embed.
-MCP can work with structured APIs, spreadsheets, databases, or file systems - anything with a queryable interface.
-You don’t transform the data to fit a retrieval model; you access it as-is.
+MCP can work with structured APIs, spreadsheets, databases, file systems - anything queryable.
+You access data as-is instead of transforming it to fit a retrieval model.

 In this system, Google Drive is connected via MCP.
-When someone asks about an active document - a proposal still being drafted, a contract under review, a brief from this week - the model searches Drive directly rather than working from whatever was last indexed.
+When someone asks about an active document - a proposal being drafted, a contract under review, a brief from this week - the model searches Drive directly instead of working from whatever was last indexed.
 The answer reflects what’s actually in the file right now.

 The tradeoff: MCP calls add latency, and they’re only as broad as the tool allows.
-You can’t use MCP to semantically search across three years of Slack history efficiently - the API calls would be too slow and too expensive.
-MCP shines for targeted lookups against live systems.
-RAG shines for broad semantic search over large historical corpora.
-They’re not competing; they’re complementary.
+You can’t use MCP to semantically search three years of Slack history efficiently - too slow, too expensive.
+MCP is for targeted lookups against live systems.
+RAG is for broad semantic search over large historical archives.
+They complement each other; they don’t compete.

 RAGMCP